StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 #### SqlCommandProvider - Event Schema

-The table for the events must use the following schema.
+The table for the events must use the following schema to track changes.

 ```sql
 CREATE TABLE [test-items-events] (